pkvillanueva/gunita-plugin/README.md

 - `composer lint`: Run PHPCS linting
 - `composer lint:fix`: Auto-fix PHPCS issues

+### Git Hooks

+This plugin uses Husky for automated git hooks:

+- **Pre-commit**: Automatically formats staged files using lint-staged
+- **Commit-msg**: Validates commit messages follow conventional commit format using commitlint

+The hooks are automatically installed when you run `pnpm install`.

 ## Testing

 This plugin includes a simplified testing setup for both PHP and JavaScript code, using WordPress's official test framework and @wordpress/env.